 - Meet certain income requirements

-- Demonstrate a good knowledge of language and life in the UK, which is quantified via a “Life in the UK” test.
+- Demonstrate a good knowledge of language and life in the UK, quantified via a “Life in the UK” test.

 - Not have breached any immigration laws during your stay, and hold no criminal record